thomas-labrusse/slack-bot-whos-coming/README.md

 ## Modifying the automatic message schedule

-Daily messages are sent daily using the AWS/Serverless scheduling functionnality.
+Daily messages are sent using the AWS/Serverless scheduling functionnality.

 To change the schedule, modify the `schedule/rate` in the `serverless.yml` file using cron syntax.